 Home to Pearson Airport, Mississauga is arguably Toronto’s most significant suburb.
 First incorporated as a town in 1968, it’s now Canada’s 6th largest city.
-Despite its relative youth, compared with Brampton and Vaughan, it’s almost an old timer in the GTA.
+Despite its relative youth, compared with Brampton and Vaughan, it’s almost an old-timer in the GTA.
 Though Mississauga motorists don’t enjoy the best car insurance prices in Ontario, they do fare better than many of their GTA counterparts.

 Car Insurance Prices in Mississauga

 With few undeveloped areas left, Mississauga’s infrastructure works focus on maintenance and improvement, so roads through the city are well-developed and not experiencing growing pains as other Toronto suburbs do.
 That bodes well for auto insurance factors based on geography.
 Mississauga residents have easy access to the larger city to the east for work commuting.
-Not only is the drive reasonable, transit provides a viable alternative to car based commutes.
+Not only is the drive reasonable, but transit also provides a viable alternative to car-based commutes.
 As a more established suburb, with lakefront exposure, Mississauga’s population base is insurance friendly.
 Families, retirees, and high incomes all find the city attractive.

 Despite these positive factors, the proximity to Toronto and other large urban centre factors nudge auto insurance costs up.
 Population density means more accidents and insurance claims in a smaller area.
 Mississauga doesn’t see insurance rates that rival the best in the province.
 In 2015, an average motorist driving a conservative sedan paid about $1,500 annually for car insurance.
 While the lowest prices of Eastern Ontario aren’t experienced here, Mississauga drivers compare with the average motorist in the province.
 These drivers also average about $1,500 annually.